 The intensity of the tremors can increase during periods of exercise, stress, or excitement and typically lessen when resting.
 Fortunately, this syndrome usually responds well to steroids, which is why it is also known as Steroid Responsive Tremors.

-Suppose you have ruled out behavioral causes for trembling.
-In that case, it is always a good idea to consult with a vet, especially if other symptoms accompany the shaking or it has continued for more than a couple of hours.
+If you’ve ruled out behavioral causes for trembling, it’s always a good idea to consult with a vet, especially if other symptoms accompany the shaking or it has continued for more than a couple of hours.

 If there aren’t any other obvious symptoms like vomiting or diarrhea, look out for more subtle changes in your dog’s behavior that would indicate they are in pain.
 Perhaps they are more clingy or, conversely, unusually withdrawn and shying away from your touch.
 Maybe they are panting excessively, looking tense or stiff, or lethargic.
 They might have gone off their food or not be able to settle.
 The more information you can give your vet about any additional symptoms, not just the shaking, the easier it will be for them to get to the root of the problem.